microsoft/pxt-arcade/docs/skillmap/forest/forest4.md

 ## Welcome @showdialog

 Lots of things affect how quickly fire spreads.
-In this activity, you'll get the chance to explore how different variables change fire danger levels.
+In this activity, you'll add different variables to change fire danger levels.

 ![Fires are spreading very quickly](/static/skillmap/forest/forest4.gif "Look what we're about to do!")